security-alliance/safe-harbor/registry-contracts/README.md

 This directory houses the "Safe Harbor Registry".
 This is a smart contract written in Solidity which serves three main purposes:

-1. Allow protocols to officially adopt the agreement.
+1. Allow protocols to officially adopt the SEAL Whitehat Safe Harbor Agreement.
-2. Store the agreement details on-chain for Whitehat ease-of-use.
+2. Store the agreement details on-chain as a permanent record.
-3. Allow for future updates to the agreement terms.
+3. Allow for future updates to the agreement terms by adopters.

 These registry contracts were designed for EVM-compatible chains.
 For non-EVM chains, new registry contracts may need to be written and seperately deployed.